 - Assess your need for fluoride

-- Take dental X-rays or, if necessary, do other diagnostic procedures
+- Possibly take dental X-rays or, if necessary, do other diagnostic procedures

 If you have prosthetic replacements — such as dentures or bridges — your dentist or hygienist will examine how well they fit and discuss the need for adjustments.

 Dental exams might also include counseling about diet, use of tobacco products and other lifestyle factors that can affect oral health.